Why It Works

 1 teaspoon kosher salt

 In a large bowl, toss together cabbage, onion, carrot, and jalapeño, if using.
-In a small saucepan, combine vinegar, salt, and sugar a cook over medium heat, stirring, until salt and sugar are just dissolved.
+In a small saucepan, combine vinegar, salt, and sugar and cook over medium heat, stirring, until salt and sugar are just dissolved.
 Pour brine over vegetables and toss to combine.
-Cover and refrigerate for one hour before serving.
+Cover and refrigerate for one hour before serving (see note).

 |Nutrition Facts (per serving)|